AndroidPillars/Node.js/README.md

 # JavaScript in Node.js Environment:

-- Similarly like window object in Node we are having global.
+- Similarly like window object in Node we are having global and process for document.
 - In cmd prompt -> check -> node -> print -> global -> which lists the properties
 - for Exit -> process.exit();